-When a major railing or bridge reconstruction project is programmed, existing 12" high approach curbs on the departing ends of one-way bridges should be removed and replaced with a reduced height curb, unless shielding with a T-Series guardrail bridge anchorage.
-See current Standard Plans R-32 Series and R-67 Series for bridge approach curb and gutter requirements.
+When a major railing or bridge reconstruction project is programmed, existing 12" high approach curbs on the departing ends of one-way bridges should be removed and replaced with a reduced height curb, unless shielding with guardrail will be required.
+See current Standard Plan R-32-Series for Bridge Approach Curb & Gutter, Detail 1A.